-Towards the end, Barnsdall fired Wright from the project and the house was finished by Schindler, who later urged Richard Neutra to join him in Los Angeles.
-Afterwards the trio – Wright, Schindler and Neutra – all created projects in the Californian modernist style.
+Towards the end, Barnsdall fired Wright from the project, and the house was finished by Schindler, who later urged Richard Neutra to join him in Los Angeles.
+Afterward, the trio – Wright, Schindler, and Neutra – all created projects in the Californian modernist style.

-Over the years the residence fell into disrepair, as a result of earthquakes and design faults.
-In the early 2000s, Project Restore undertook a major renovation of the residence and it reopened to the public in 2015.
+Over the years, the residence fell into disrepair due to earthquakes and design faults.
+In the early 2000s, Project Restore undertook a major renovation of the residence, and it reopened to the public in 2015.

 Barnsdall never lived in the house; instead, she donated it and the surrounding 11 acres to the city in 1927 so that it could be used as a public park in memory of her father.
 It became Barnsdall Art Park, which also has a nearby art gallery and community art center.

-On July 7 the house became Los Angeles first UNESCO World Heritage Site, part of an homage to eight Wright designs, including Fallingwater in Mill Run, Pa., and the Guggenheim Museum in New York City.
+On July 7, the house became Los Angeles’s first UNESCO World Heritage Site, part of an homage to eight Wright designs, including Fallingwater in Mill Run, Pa., and the Guggenheim Museum in New York City.